geo-martino/aiorequestful/docs/guides/request.rst

 By doing so, we ensure that our :py:class:`.RequestHandler` only returns data in a format that we expect.
 The :py:class:`.JSONPayloadHandler` is set to fail if the data given to it is not valid JSON data.

-We may also assign this :py:class:`.PayloadHandler` when we create the object too.
+We may also assign this :py:class:`.PayloadHandler` when we create the :py:class:`.RequestHandler` too.

 .. literalinclude:: scripts/request/payload.py
    :language: Python